 This post contains affiliate links, which means I might make a small commission if you make a purchase.
 This does not affect your cost.
 Thank you!

+Homeschool books for moms can be a valuable tool as we learn how to better educate our children.
 My tagline for my blog is “classical education for children, lifelong learning for moms.”
 I advocate for moms to stretch themselves intellectually and to learn new things.
 When we model an inquisitive spirit, we pass it onto our children.

 I also think of homeschooling as my job.
 Over the summer, I plan to read the following books.
+Not all of these are explicitly marketed as homeschool books for moms, but I think there is value in each of them.

 Teacher Training 2022: